Michael Dummett: Activism

 Dummett was politically active, through his work as a campaigner against racism.
 He let his philosophical career stall in order to influence civil rights for minorities during what he saw as a crucial period of reform in the late 1960s.
 He also worked on the theory of voting, which led to his introduction of the Quota Borda system.

 Dummett drew heavily on his work in this area in writing his book On Immigration and Refugees, an account of what justice demands of states in relationship to movement between states.
 Dummett, in that book, argues that the vast majority of opposition to immigration has been founded on racism, and says that this has especially been so in the UK.
+In the book, Dummett argued in favour of open borders and mass migration, except when states were "under special threat" and could therefore refuse entry.

-He has written of his shock on finding anti-Semitic and fascist opinions in the diaries of Frege, to whose work he had devoted such a high proportion of his professional career.
+In 1954, in Germany, Dummett studied what had survived of Frege's Nachlass.
+He later recounted how he had been deeply shocked to discover from diary fragments that the man he had "revered" as "an absolutely rational man" was, at the end of his life, a "virulent" anti-Semite of "extreme right-wing opinions".

 In 1955–1956, while in Berkeley, California, Dummett and his wife joined the NAACP.
 In June 1956 he met Martin Luther King Jr. while visiting San Francisco, and heard from him of Alistair Cooke providing the British public with what King defined as "biased and hostile reports" of the Civil Rights Movement and specifically of the Montgomery bus boycott.
 Dummett travelled to Montgomery and wrote his own account.
-However, The Guardian refused to publish Dummett's article and his refutation of Cooke's version of the Montgomery events, even in a shortened account as a Letter to the Editor; the BBC, too, also refused to publish it.
+However, The Guardian refused to publish Dummett's article and his refutation of Cooke's version of the Montgomery events, even in a shortened account as a Letter to the Editor; the BBC, also refused to publish it.